May Day Fast Facts

 Puritans in the United Stated looked down on May Day.
 As a result, the holiday is not celebrated as extensively in the United States.

-In Medieval England, May Day celebrations centered on the maypole, which is a pole made from a tree, decorated with flowers and streamers, which is held by dancers circling the pole.
+In Medieval England, May Day celebrations centered on the maypole, which is a pole made from wood, decorated with streamers, which are held by dancers circling the pole.

 In May of 1886, activists in the United States organized a national strike to promote an eight-hour workday.
 One of the protests, in Chicago's Haymarket Square, turned violent, with days of clashes between police and demonstrators.
 The incident came to be known as the Haymarket Affair.